 Boston Cyberarts was founded to organize the Boston Cyberarts Festival, a biennial festival of artists and high-technology professionals from New England and throughout the world.
 The Festival included exhibitions of visual arts: music, dance, and theatrical performances; film and video presentations; educational programs; and lecture/demonstrations and symposia.
 Event take place at locations in and around Boston, including theatres, museums, galleries, artists’ studios, educational institutions, and other public spaces.
 The Festival first took place during the first two weeks in May 1999.
 The last festival was held in Spring 2011.

-The Gallery collaborates with two other organizations; Art Technology New England (ATNE), which hold salons and other educational events here, and COLLISIONcollective, which holds biannual exhibitions of art here.
+The Gallery collaborates with another organization; Art Technology New England (ATNE), which hold salons and other educational events here.
 ATNE, a project of Boston Cyberarts, is a member-run organization whose purpose is to foster existing and new collaborations in the New England art and technology communities, including non-profit, academic and corporate entities, as well as individuals.
-COLLISIONcollective, formed by artists and technologists, is premised on the sometimes abrupt intersection between art and technology.
-Its practitioners are drawn to this synthesis as the epicenter of forward-looking cultural adaptation.

 Our public art projects include the Art on The Marquee project and the Harbor Islands Pavilion project.
 Boston Cyberarts and the Massachusetts Convention Center Authority teamed up to create “Art on the Marquee,” an ongoing project to commission public media art for display on the new 80-foot-tall multi-screen LED marquee outside the Boston Convention & Exhibition Center in South Boston.
 The largest urban screen in New England, this unique digital canvas is one of the first of its kind in the U.S. to integrate art alongside commercial and informational content as part of the MCCA’s longstanding neighborhood art program.